Make these Nutella Thumbprint Cookies with almond flour and my easy-peasy homemade Nutella. Delicious treat for the holidays!

 - As these cookies do not spread a lot in the oven, you can fit more on the baking sheet.

-- Cranberry Almond Chocolate Chip Cookies: Yummy low-carb and gluten-free treat to enjoy this holiday season.
-They are filled with sugar-free dried cranberries and sugar-free chocolate chips.
+- Cranberry Almond Chocolate Chip Cookies: Yummy treat to enjoy this holiday season.
+They are filled with sugar-free dried cranberries and chocolate chips.

-- Chocolate Almond Biscotti Cookies: A low-carb version of the traditional and classic Italian biscotti cookie.
+- Chocolate Almond Biscotti Cookies: A delicious version of the traditional and classic Italian biscotti cookie.
 But it’s as good as the traditional recipe 😉

-- Almond Flour Shortbread Cookies: They are made with almond flour, sugar-free chocolate, butter and natural sweetener.
-It’s so delicious that you won’t believe these cookies are actually healthier than the traditional shortbread cookie.
+- Almond Flour Shortbread Cookies: They are made with almond flour, chocolate, butter, and natural sweetener.
+It’s so delicious.

 Ingredients

-- 1/2 cup erythritol or other natural sweetener you prefer
+- 1/2 cup sugar or a natural sweetener you prefer

 - 1 tsp vanilla extract